sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 ## Ray/Path Tracing

-This is an *advanced* topic, and we won't be covering it in-depth here.
+This is an *advanced* topic, and we won't be covering it in depth here.
 It's the closest model to the way light really works so I felt I had to mention it.
 Check out the [ray tracing tutorial](../../todo/) if you want to learn more.

 ## The Blinn-Phong Model